 If you are missing a single tooth, you can receive an implant-supported crown in only one appointment at Advanced Dentistry of Blakeney.
 Dental implants are secure restorations that can replace your dental root and provide superior support for your custom-crafted restoration.
 Implants offer incredible stability and can also enhance your overall oral health.
 Our Charlotte, NC, office is outfitted with CEREC® technology.
 This imaging system allows us to perform same-day treatment and creates beautifully lifelike restorations that can be a near-perfect fit for your mouth.
 Dr. John M. Pinnix IV and Dr. George A. Betancourt are experienced in all aspects of implant dentistry.
 Therefore, both doctors can place and restore your implant-supported crown without having to refer you to another practice.

 If you are missing a single tooth, you could be a candidate for an implant-supported crown.
-However, Drs.
+However, similar to a traditional crown, Drs.
 Pinnix or Betancourt will need to conduct a full evaluation to determine your candidacy.
 With advanced x-rays, your dentist can look for signs of jawbone recession.
 Bone atrophy begins quickly after tooth loss, and can affect your candidacy for an implant since the post requires a stable bone for support.
 Fortunately, our highly skilled dentists can often perform bone grafting to replace lost tissue and ensure a long-lasting restoration.
 Your oral and systemic health are also considerations in determining your candidacy for dental implants.
 Various conditions like gum disease, diabetes, and autoimmune disorders can affect your body’s healing processes.
 These conditions will not necessarily disqualify you from receiving implants, but they must be addressed in order for your candidacy to be restored.

 Your dental x-rays can help Drs.
 Pinnix and Betancourt to place your implant with the utmost precision.
 With these images, your dentist can minimize the impact to your jaw and, in some cases, eliminate the need for bone grafting.
 Before your implant surgery, your doctor can administer both local anesthesia and a deeper type of sedation.
 We offer nitrous oxide, oral conscious sedation, IV (intravenous) sedation, and general anesthesia.
 During your treatment planning, we can help you choose the right option for you.